Potter: Sho Kato

 Approximate size: W4.4 by 4.5 by H3.2″ or 11.2 by 11.5 by 8.3 cm

 This is a fine kuro or black Oribe chawan, ceremonial tea bowl by master potter Sho Kato (1927-2001).
-Thrown not so wide as standard tea bowls but not as slim as to termed tsutsu.
-Slightly heavy with a deep black glaze which contrasts wonderfully with what I assume to be abstract bamboo-stalks on a white backdrop.
-The glaze is exceptionally well formed with much detail frozen in time (such as the little bubbles that can be seen in the photo above), and has a fine translucency that covers the glaze.
+Thrown not so wide as standard tea bowls but not as slim as to be termed tsutsu chawan.
+Covered with a deep black glaze which contrasts wonderfully with what forms the front of the bowl, showing what I assume to be abstract stalks of bamboo on a off-white backdrop.
+The glaze is well formed with much details that appear frozen in time (such as the little bubbles that can be seen in the photo above), and has a fine translucency that covers the glaze.

 Oribe is a visual style named after the late 16th century tea master Furuta Oribe (1544-1615).
 It’s most often seen in pottery, but extends to textiles and paintings.
 Oribe was of the Bushi class and not a potter however he also (like many other influential figures in Japan’s art history), something akin to an art director or designer.
 He embodied the spirit of wabi tea so completely that he was able to give it form in a truly new and unique vision.
 Boldly formed, often intentionally distorted chawan, decorated with green, black and brown glazes and abstract designs, appeared on the tea ceremony scene in Kyoto.